IQSS/dataverse/doc/release-notes/9356-rate-limiting.md

 JVM properties to configure Hazelcast to work as a cluster.
-By default, Hazelcast uses Multicast to discover cluster members see https://docs.hazelcast.com/imdg/4.2/clusters/discovery-mechanisms
+By default, Hazelcast uses Multicast to discover cluster members see https://docs.hazelcast.com/imdg/4.2/clusters/discovery-mechanisms and the cluster name defaults to 'dataverse'
-Valid join types: Multicast or TcpIp
+Cluster name can be configured using -Ddataverse.hazelcast.cluster=dataverse-test
-Members can be listed in a CSV field of 'host:port' for each dataverse app instance -Ddataverse.hazelcast.join=TcpIp -Ddataverse.hazelcast.members=localhost:5701,localhost:5702
+Valid join types: Multicast, TcpIp, AWS, or Azure TcpIp member IPs can be listed in a CSV field of 'host:port' for each dataverse app instance -Ddataverse.hazelcast.join=TcpIp -Ddataverse.hazelcast.members=localhost:5701,localhost:5702